totten/pathload-poc/README.md

 # PathLoad

 This is a proof-of-concept/test-bed to examine an alternative mechanism for loading dependencies.
-In this model, classes are loaded from a
+In this POC, classes are loaded from a
 _search-path_ with priority given based on _version number_.
 The mechanism may be better suited for plugin/module development in platforms like WordPress, Drupal 7, and Backdrop -- platforms where `composer` is not canonical, and where site-builders may add new plugins by simply dropping them into the file-tree.

 ## Usage (General Concept)

 Suppose you are developing a plugin/module that requires a library called `cloud-file-io`.
 To use it, you would: